saumyasanghvi03/Saumya-s-AI/README.md

 ## ✍️ Questions

-If you have any questions or ideas, feel free to reach out at aguilare@lakeforest.edu!
+If you have any questions or ideas, feel free to reach out at ingenious.developers.community@gmail.com

 ## ⚠️ Disclaimer
 Buellerbot was built for *educational* purposes only.
 As in, you should use any free-time gained with BB to educate yourself in what matters.

 *"Life moves pretty fast.
 If you don't stop and look around once in a while, you could miss it."* - Ferris Bueller's Day Off, 1986

-## 🏆 Acknowledgements

-S/O to Michael, thank you Michael